George Clayton Johnson: Writing career

+Between 1956 and early 1957, he created the story entitled "Ocean's Eleven" beginning with a 40,000 word attempt at a novel.
+During this time he asked his friend Jack Golden Russell, a former WWII paratrooper, if he could add ideas of authenticity to the tale, later crediting him for his contributions to the story.
+Johnson then thought of approaching the story as a screenplay.
+Under the name "George Johnson", he solely authored the script for the Rat Pack film Ocean's 11, although most of the details were changed for the actual film.
+The story and screenplay were optioned to Peter Lawford and his wife, Patricia Kennedy in 1957.

+From 1959 onward, Johnson's work began to regularly appear in magazines such as Playboy, Los Angeles, The Twilight Zone Magazine, Rogue, and Gamma, and he began to write stories and scripts for TV.
 In 1959, Johnson wrote the story "I'll Take Care of You" for Alfred Hitchcock Presents.
-From 1959 onward, Johnson's work began to regularly appear in magazines such as Playboy, Los Angeles, The Twilight Zone Magazine, Rogue, and Gamma, and he began to write stories and scripts for TV.
-In 1960, he co-wrote the treatment (with Jack Golden Russell) for the Rat Pack film Ocean's 11, although most of the details were changed for the actual film.
 Later, Johnson joined the Southern California School of Writers that included, among others, William F. Nolan, Charles Beaumont, Richard Matheson and Ray Bradbury.